-Spark profit jumps 9 per cent to $167m
+Spark profit jumps 9 per cent to $167m, buoyed by mobile gains

 Spark has reported healthy first-half financials, but is keeping mum on key sports streaming numbers.
+Shares were up 1.5 per cent to $4.82 as the market opened.

 The telco's net profit jumped 9.2 percent to $167m in the six months to December 30.